bobbercheng/scientist-discovery/README.md

 # scientist-discovery

 ## Generate ideas ##
-- Use revised version of https://github.com/SakanaAI/AI-Scientist-v2/blob/main/ai_scientist/perform_ideation_temp_free.py to generate ideas with initial documents.
-- It will use Exa instead of semetic scholar for novelty checking.
 - Copy .env.exmaple as .env, set EXA_API_KEY.
 Set LLM API key OPENAI_API_KEY or ANTHROPIC_API_KEY based on your model.
+You can get EXA_API_KEY from https://exa.ai/.
+- Fill your discovery idea to ai_scientist/ideas/AlphaEvolve.md.
+- Run ai_scientist/perform_ideation_temp_free.py to generate ideas with initial documents.
+- Your discovery idea will be saved as ai_scientist/ideas/AlphaEvolve.json
+- You can get JSON parse error with some LLM models due to LLM reasoning limit.
+Please ignore the error and keep it run as long as it can generate 1 idea.

 #### AI-Scientist-v2 ####
 ```